Survey Results - Trainee feedback on Morrison and Foerster (UK) LLP

 Perks: 25 days’ holiday; pension; medical insurance; individual health plans; dental insurance; group life assurance; group income protection; employee assistance programme; free Calm app subscription; Talkspace; Best Doctors; subsidised gym membership; childcare vouchers; My Family Care Benefit; season ticket loan; cycle scheme.

 Diversity in action

 For over 40 years, MoFo has been committed to creating a culture that respects and celebrates differences, while providing an inclusive environment where everyone’s contributions are valued.
-We’ve been a longtime champion for diversity within the legal profession and take pride in our diverse workplace.
+We’ve been a long-time champion for diversity within the legal profession and take pride in our diverse workplace.
 We believe that lawyers with different backgrounds, interests and experiences working together arrive at better answers and offer fresher perspectives.
 We continuously work to attract, develop and retain talented lawyers from diverse backgrounds.
-Our London partners Brian Bates and Trevor James sit on the firmwide diversity strategy committee, the primary mission of which is to recommend major diversity goals and objectives to our board of directors.
-We also have an active London diversity committee and a number of affinity groups.
+Our London attorneys Brian Bates and Trevor James sit on the firmwide Diversity Strategy Committee, the primary mission of which is to recommend major diversity goals and objectives to our board of directors.
+We also have an active London Diversity Committee and a number of affinity groups.